33 Things to Do in Minneapolis in Winter (2024)

 The beautiful Portland Place offers 3 bedrooms in a Victorian home that was built in 1900 with a balcony and gorgeous outdoor space.

-Or, stay at this newly remodeled home near Minnehaha Falls with a full kitchen, a comfortable living room, and a large backyard.
+Or, stay at this newly remodeled home near Minnehaha Regional Park with a full kitchen, a comfortable living room, and a large backyard.

 Minnesota is home to multiple professional sports teams from hockey to football to basketball.

-The Minnesota Wild is definitely the most popular sports team to watch during the winter since they are a hockey team.
+The Minnesota Wild is definitely the most popular sports team to watch during the winter since they are a hockey team, but we also have the Minnesota Vikings at US Bank Stadium and the Timberwolves at Target Center.

 22. Grab Dinner Somewhere Delicious